Neo-fascism: Slovakia

 Kotleba – People's Party Our Slovakia is a far-right political party with views that are considered extremist and fascist.
 The Party's leader, Marian Kotleba, is a former neo-Nazi, who once wore a uniform modelled on that of the Hlinka Guard, the militia of the 1939–45 Nazi-sponsored Slovak State.
 He opposes Romani people, immigrants, the Slovak National Uprising, NATO, the United States, and the European Union.
 The party also endorses the clerical fascist war criminal and former Slovak President Jozef Tiso.

 In 2003, Kotleba founded the far-right political party Slovak Community (Slovak: Slovenská Pospolitosť).
 In 2007, the Slovak interior ministry banned the party from running and campaigning in elections.
 In spite of this ban, Kotleba's party got 8.04% of votes in the Slovak 2016 parliamentary elections.
 As of December 2022, voter support has dropped significantly to about 3.1%, under the 5% threshold required to enter parliament.

+Republic Movement has been described as a neo-fascist party, and was founded by former members of the neo-Nazi party People's Party Our Slovakia, such as Milan Uhrík, Milan Mazurek, and Miroslav Suja.

+Spain

+Neo-fascism in Spain is often related to Francoism and Falangism.

+The Falange Española de las JONS is a political party founded in 1976 that has been described as neo-fascist, ultranationalist, xenophobic, and the most important falangist group in Spain.

+Democracia Nacional, a far right party founded in 1995, has been described as neo-Nazi, "lepenista", and ultranationalist.

+Vox, the most important far-right party in Spain, has been described as ultranationalist, neo-Francoist, and revisionist on Francoist Spain.

 Turkey

 Grey Wolves is a Turkish ultranationalist and neo-fascist youth organization.
 It is the "unofficial militant arm" of the Nationalist Movement Party.
 The Grey Wolves have been accused of terrorism.
 According to Turkish authorities, the organization carried out 694 murders during the late-1970s political violence in Turkey, between 1974 and 1980.

-The nationalist political party MHP founded by Alparslan Türkeş is also sometimes described as neo-fascist.
+The nationalist political party MHP founded by Alparslan Türkeş has also been described as neo-fascist.